Tim777kih/Delani-IP3/README.md

 ## AUTHOR
 Timothy Austin
 ## Description
-A software application that is visually appealing that shows a destailed work of what software developers do and links the user to the studio using email.
+A software application that is visually appealing that shows a detailed work of what software developers do and links the user to the studio using email.
 ### Technologies used
 JavaScript
 HTML